Testing symmetry on quantum computers: Conclusion

 \section{Conclusion}

-In summary, we have proposed various quantum computational tests of symmetry, as well as various notions of symmetry like $G$-symmetric extendibility and $G$-Bose symmetric extendibility, which include previous notions of symmetry from \cite{MS13,MS14,W89a,DPS02,DPS04} as a special case.
+In summary, we have proposed various quantum computational tests of symmetry, as well as various notions of symmetry like $G$-symmetric extendibility and $G$-Bose symmetric extendibility, which include previous notions of symmetry from \cite{MS13,MS14,W89a,DPS02,DPS04} as special cases, showing that these these new notions of symmetry provide a generalization with interesting applications.
 These tests have acceptance probabilities equal to various maximum symmetric fidelities, thus endowing these measures with operational meanings.
 We have also established resource theories of asymmetry beyond those proposed in \cite{MS13}, which put the maximum symmetric fidelities on firm ground in a resource-theoretic sense.
 Finally, we evaluated the quantum computational tests on existing quantum computers, by employing a variational algorithm to replace the role of the prover in a quantum interactive proof.

 Going forward from here, one could generalize the approach we have taken to any quantum interactive proof by, for instance, replacing the prover with a parameterized circuit.
 This approach will allow for estimating distinguishability measures like the diamond distance \cite{RW05}.
 This method is not guaranteed to perform well in general, simply because a variational circuit cannot realize an arbitrarily powerful quantum computation like a quantum prover can.
 For sufficiently small examples, however, this seemly interesting approach has the potential to go beyond what can be estimated using a classical computer alone.
-After stating this observation in a preliminary version of this paper \cite{LW21}, this approach was pursued in \cite{ARSW21}.
+After stating this observation in a preliminary version of this paper \cite{LW21}, this approach was pursued in \cite{RASW21} (see also \cite{KVPYB22}).

 We are also interested in generalizing the quantum computational tests proposed here to test for extendibility and symmetry of quantum channels.
 The algorithm outlined in Section~\ref{sec:cov-sym-ch-test} is an initial finding in this direction, but more generally, we would like to test for $G$-symmetric extendibility and $G$-Bose symmetric extendibility of bipartite and multipartite channels.
 This would involve testing for the no-signaling constraint in addition to the symmetry constraint of $k$-extendible channels.